chimera-linux/cports/Packaging.md

 standpoint, but you are highly encouraged to use them in practice, as they simplify the template logic greatly.

+#### cbuild.util.cargo

+Utilities for managing Cargo-based Rust projects.

+###### def clear_vendor_checksums(pkg, crate, vendor_dir = "vendor")

+Clears the file checksums in `.cargo-checksum.json` of a vendored crate.

+You will need to do this for every crate you patch, as Cargo verifies the checksums of every file specified in there.
+Clearing effectively allows easy distro patching.

 #### cbuild.util.cmake

 A wrapper for management of CMake projects.